Bin-Chen-Lab/spider/README.md

 (Alternatively, you can also simply open the link in your browser and directly download the zip file without wget.
 Munually unzip the file and put the scarches-0.4.0 folder in your SPIDER folder.)

 # Step 2: Installation of SPIDER
 You should first complete step 1 before you do this step 2.
-After you have created the conda environment with all the dependency packages installed as previously described, first enter the conda environment by typing the following command in the terminal:
+After you have created the conda environment with all the dependency packages installed as previously described, first enter R in the activated conda environment by typing the following commands in the terminal:
 ```
 conda activate SPIDER
+R
 ```
-To install the SPIDER package: <br />
-Open your R studio in the activated conda environment, type the following lines in R studio: <br />
+Then install the SPIDER package in R by typing the following lines in R studio: <br />
 ```
 devtools::install_github(repo = 'Bin-Chen-Lab/spider', subdir = '/SPIDER')
 ```